“The Sportbike Specialists”

 Website duties also included managing a team of six remote employees in India who helped enter the massive parts and image updates every few months.
 The powersports industry is well known for their gigantic catalogs which are thicker than most encyclopedias – and we received dozens of these catalogs every six months.
 Keeping the landslide of content fresh, up-to-date and accurate was one of the biggest challenges we faced.
 I used to joke about it being like this scene from Seinfeld.

 I worked hand-in-hand with several great programmers during my tenure at KD.
 Chris Finlay, Andre Ferriera and Jeff McCoy all helped develop and maintain some very unique real-time inventory & stock systems, back-end management interfaces, logistical shipping algorithms and shopping cart features.
-We'd collaborate daily (usually remotely) and come up with new ways to get people their motorcycle gear faster.
+We’d collaborate daily (usually remotely) and come up with new ways to get people their motorcycle gear faster based on warehouse distances and inventory levels.
 They took care of the backend, I managed the frontend and made it look pretty.

 Sad to see it go…

 KneeDraggers was featured in the Internet Retailer’s “Top 500” list for several years in a row and was a profitable, multi-million dollar e-commerce business for many, many years.
 In late 2011 the owner and CEO (Sam Lehrfeld) sold the company to MotoSport.com, however the knowledge, experiences and friends I had there will never be forgotten.